 A Guide to Fitzgerald River National Park

-Located six hours from Perth between Albany and Esperance, Fitzgerald River National Park is one of the best national parks in the state thanks to its amazing beaches, unique flora, stunning coastline and jagged peaks.
-With over 20% of Western Australia's flora species, this biodiversity hotspot is a hidden treasure along the southern coastline with a great opportunity during the whale season to see them frolicking off the coast.
+Fitzgerald River National Park is one of the best national parks in the state thanks to its amazing beaches, unique flora, stunning coastline and jagged peaks.
+Located six hours from Perth between Albany and Esperance, and containing over 20% of Western Australia's flora species, this biodiversity hotspot is a hidden treasure along the southern coastline, with a great opportunity during the whale season (July to October) to see them frolicking off the coast.

 If you want to hear more about Fitzgerald River National Park, check out the two podcast episodes we recorded on Real Trail Talk with Erika Jacobson from Edgewalkers on the Western Side and Eastern Side.